-My family certainly doesn’t mind my special bakes and treats I make for the holidays, so I suppose I will keep doing it as long as there is someone else around to enjoy them.
+My family certainly doesn’t mind my special bakes and treats I make for the holidays.
 I am all about keeping things simple.
 This chocolate heart shape cake is super easy to make and you probably have the baking pans in your kitchen.

 Ingredients you need